Multiple Mechanisms for Emerging Conductance Plateaus in Fractional Quantum Hall States

+Our analysis is applicable for both 2DEG and graphene in generic quantum Hall states.
+We exemplify it for the $\nu=2/3$ state taking edge reconstruction into account.
+We show that both coherent and incoherent regimes can give rise to each of the $e^2/3h$ (observed previously \cite{Mahalu2009}) and $e^2/2h$ (recently observed \cite{Manfra2022,Hirayama2023}) conductance plateaus and that indeed, shot noise serves as the diagnostics \cite{DCG}.
+Interestingly, the possibility of a new conductance plateau at $5e^2/9h$ also appears only in the coherent regime.}

-\textit{System.---} We consider a Hall bar at filling $\nu$ interrupted by a QPC with filling $\nu_i$.
-We denote its four contacts as a source $S$, on which a dc voltage $V_{\text{dc}}$ is applied, a ground $G$, and two drains $D_1, D_2$, and we assume the typical arm length $L_\text{A}$ to be much larger than the typical QPC size $L_\text{Q}$ (Figs.\ \ref{1by2QPC}, \ref{5by9QPC}, \ref{1by3QPC}).
+\textit{Setup}.--- We assume the typical arm length $L_\text{A}$ $\gg$ the typical QPC size $L_\text{Q}$ (Figs.\ \ref{1by2QPC}, \ref{5by9QPC}, \ref{1by3QPC}).
 In addition to the edge modes, dictated by topology, there can be edge reconstruction leading to the introduction of counter-propagating edge modes for each filling.
-For each edge structure the modes can be in the coherent regime at zero temperature and can be renormalized due to inter-mode interactions and random disorder induced charge tunnelings reaching a renormalization group (RG) fixed point.
-Also, in each edge structure equilibration can take place at finite temperature.
+For each edge structure the modes can be in the unequilibrated regime at zero temperature and can be renormalized to a RG fixed point or can exhibit equilibration at a finite temperature.